Al & Amy Bio - The Duo

 "Besides having one of the most beautiful voices around, Amy White writes some of the most enchanting songs you'll ever hear.
 And teamed up with her Grammy award winning husband, guitarist and singer/songwriter Al Petteway, you've got one of the most captivating contemporary folk duos anywhere."

 A Grammy Award winning recording artist and performer, Al Petteway has played nearly every type of popular, folk and classical music.
 Though his primary instrument has always been the guitar, he has also studied lute, string bass, percussion and music composition.
 His compositions for acoustic fingerstyle guitar are strongly influenced by his love of Celtic music and his own roots in folk, rock and blues.
 His recordings, music books, and instructional videos have helped to win him international acclaim and appearances on National Radio and Television Programs.
 Al's music has also been used in soundtracks for independent films including Ken Burns' documentaries on "Mark Twain" and most recently, the Emmy Award winning "The National Parks - America's Greatest Idea" , "Baseball - The Tenth Inning," "The Dust Bowl," and "The Roosevelts."
 Al has been awarded FORTY FIVE"Wammies" by the Washington Area Music Association including the top honors of "ARTIST OF THE YEAR" and "MUSICIAN OF THE YEAR".
 He was the recipient of two Maryland State Arts Council Individual Artist Awards for Music Composition and has performed at the Vice President's House and The White House.
 His playing is featured on more than sixty recordings by some of the World's best known Folk and Celtic musicians.
 In 2005, he was voted one of the Top Fifty Acoustic Guitarists of all Time by the readers of Acoustic Guitar Magazine and in 2008 he won Silver and Bronze medals in the magazine's Player's Choice Awards.
 His CD "Caledon Wood" was voted one of the "Essential Albums of the Past Twenty Years" in Acoustic Guitar Magazine's 20th anniversary issue and his 2012 release "It's Only the Blues" was included on two of the Acoustic Guitar Magazine's Editor's "Top Ten Essential Albums of 2012" lists.
-He performs exclusively with his wife, Amy White.
-In addition to his concerts and workshops, Al records and teaches private lessons in their home studio in Fairview, NC and is the Guitar Week coordinator for the world famous "Swannanoa Gathering" music camp at Warren Wilson College near Asheville, N.C.
+In 2014 and 2015, he released two more solo albums "Mountain Guitar" and "Dream Guitars, Vol. II."
+He performs solo and with his wife, Amy White.
+In addition to the numerous music camps, guitar festivals, concerts and workshops he works with, Al records and teaches private lessons in their home studio in Fairview, NC and is the Guitar Week coordinator for the world famous "Swannanoa Gathering" music camp at Warren Wilson College near Asheville, N.C.

 "Possibly one of the greatest acoustic guitarists of my lifetime, Al possesses an innate talent for something I call “Melodic Prosidy”.
 Prosidy is what a songwriter may possess, having the ability to convey lyrics in a natural, conversational manner.
 James Taylor, for example, would be the king of such a thing, as musical lyrics go.
 Al has this same gift, but expresses it in melodic lines that seem to be comfortable and almost anticipated, even upon a first hearing.
 It’s incredibly unusual, and is something that permeates every Al Petteway recording I’ve ever heard.
 Fascinating."